A Hidden Cathedral

-Of course, there’s a reason that explains this unusual location: the Cathedral was built during the sixth century, at that period the most central and important area (from an urbanistic point of view) was already too congested - only later, in fact, the more famous square of San Michele, in the heart of the city center, will be chosen for the construction of the church bearing the same name.
+Of course, there’s a reason that explains this unusual location: the Cathedral was built during the sixth century, at that period the most central and important areas (from an urbanistic point of view) were already too congested.
+In fact it was only later that the more famous square of San Michele, in the heart of the city center, would be chosen for the construction of the church bearing the same name.

-That’s why the choice fell into a square where other religious buildings already looked out onto: San Martino Square.
+That’s why the choice fell onto a square where other religious buildings already looked out onto: San Martino Square.

 The Cathedral, a typical example of Gothic in Lucca style!

-The Cathedral is in Gothic Romanesque style, with a polychrome marble facade that reminds one of the Cathedral in Pisa (except for the bas-reliefs and representations dedicated to St. Martin, the patron saint of both the Cathedral and the town, that have been added).
+The Cathedral is in both a Gothic and Romanesque style.
+The polychrome marble facade reminds one of the Cathedral in Pisa.
+The principle differences between the two are the bas-reliefs and representations dedicated to St. Martin, the patron saint of both the Cathedral and the town.
 There’s also a portico with three arches where it’s said that pilgrims traveling along the Via Francigena used to trade with money changers.
 Lucca was, in fact, an important pilgrim destination and a point of connection along the Via Francigena route.

-The Holy Face of Lucca, a work nothing short of legendary
+The Holy Face of Lucca: in a word, Legendary